 - Article 39(e): Obligates the State to safeguard the health of children

-- Article 39(f): Obligates the State to safeguard opportunities for children to grow with dignity.
+- Article 39(f): Obligates the State to protect opportunities for children to grow with dignity.

 - Children’s Rights under the Constitution